Tom Wessels

 Tom Wessels (born 1951) is an American terrestrial ecologist working as a professor at Antioch University New England in the Department of Environmental Studies, where he founded a master's program in conservation biology.
 He is the author of five books and is an active environmentalist.

 Education

-Wessels earned a Bachelor of Science degree in wildlife biology from the University of New Hampshire and a Master of Arts in ecology at the University of Colorado.
+Wessels earned a Bachelor of Science degree in wildlife biology from the University of New Hampshire and a Master of Arts in ecology at the University of Colorado at Boulder.

 Career

 Wessels went directly into academia, beginning with a post at the now-defunct Windham College in Putney, Vermont.
 In 1978, he became an adjunct faculty member at Antioch University New England and was instrumental in developing numerous courses in Environmental Studies Department.
 He became a tenured faculty member at Antioch in 2000.

 In addition to teaching at Antioch, Wessels has traveled on expedition to Iceland with Haraldur Sigurdsson.
 He chaired the Science department for ten years at The Putney School, a boarding high school in Putney, Vermont.
 He served as the chair of the Robert and Patricia Switzer Foundation, a foundation that provides grants and fellowships to promote environmental leadership.
 Since 1995 he has served as an ecological consultant for the Rainforest Alliance SmartWood Program in the Northeastern United States.